Dateline: Belgrade, Serbia

 There is high demand for the limited amount of accommodation in Copenhagen.
 This means you will often be asked to make an initial deposit of up to three months’ worth of rent to lock down a place.
 One month of rent can cost an average of $1,700 in normal areas and over $2,300 in more expensive areas of the city.

 Sydney is a beautiful city.
-From the Opera House to the Harbour Bridge to Bondi Beach and Darling Harbour, there are more than a few ways to enjoy the fascinating Australian city.
+From the Opera House to the Harbour Bridge to Bondi Beach and Darling Harbour, there are many ways to enjoy the fascinating Australian city.
 All the sites do come with a cost, though.

 Sydney is the worst, but Australia as a whole is not cheap.
 While the cost of living is 13.72% lower than in New York, compared to the US as a whole, it is more expensive to live in Australia.
-This is especially true when it comes to entertainment, clothes, and transportation.
+This is especially true regarding entertainment, clothes, and transportation.

 Trends and Commonalities

-If you already live in one of the world’s most expensive cities – even places like Paris, London, or Montreal in the top 20 – then you understand that paying more doesn’t always get you more.
+If you already live in one of the world’s most expensive cities, you understand that paying more doesn’t always get you more.
 That is why it is so important to sit down and decide exactly what you are looking for.